 In maritime, challenges stem from vast waters and unpredictable weather.
 However, global safety regulations and industry standards ensure safety remains a priority.

 Navigating transportation means grasping its hazards.
-Travel can be made safer by fostering safety cultures, following rules, adopting strong controls, and focusing on safety training.
+Travel can be safer by fostering safety cultures, following rules, adopting strong controls, and focusing on safety training.
 Implementing safety engagement ideas is also crucial to enhancing safety awareness and practices.

 With effective collaboration among the transportation industry stakeholders and the incorporation of safety engagement ideas, a safe traveling experience can be achieved.